Git & GitHub

 For extra credit:

-• that you think is not-so-great
+• find a README.md that you think is not-so-great

 Example .gitignore file